Get Weekly Coaching Tip

 Determine Key Business Drivers

-Secondly decide what your key business drivers are (Be diligent to know the state of your flocks) and develop measures for each key driver.
+Secondly, decide what your key business drivers are and develop measures for each key driver.
 In other words, what major factors drive the success of your business, and what goals do you want to achieve?
 What goals will each retail unit need to achieve in order to attain your corporate goal?

 Decide how often you will pay the bonus.
 I prefer a year-end bonus since many businesses are seasonal; a good month or quarter does not always mean a good year.